Pedro Almodóvar: 1988–2002: Stardom and critical acclaim

 High Heels (1991) is built around the fractured relationship between a famous singer, Becky del Páramo (Marisa Paredes), and her news reporter daughter, Rebeca (Victoria Abril), as the pair get caught up in a murder mystery.
 Rebeca struggles with constantly being in her mother's shadow.
 The fact that Rebeca is married to Becky's former lover only adds to the tension between the two.

 The film was partly inspired by old Hollywood mother-daughter melodramas like Stella Dallas, Mildred Pierce, Imitation of Life and particularly Autumn Sonata, which is quoted directly in the film.
 Production took place in 1990; Almodóvar enlisted Alfredo Mayo to shoot the film as Jose Luis Alcaine was unavailable.
 Japanese composer Ryuichi Sakamoto created a score that infused popular songs and boleros.
 High Heels also contains a prison yard dance sequence.

-While High Heels was a box office success in Spain, the film received poor reviews from Spanish film critics due to its melodramatic approach and unsuspecting tonal shifts.
+While High Heels was a box office success in Spain, the film received poor reviews from Spanish film critics due to its melodramatic approach and surprising tonal shifts.
 The film got a better critical reception in Italy and France and won France's César Award for Best Foreign Film.
 In the US, Miramax's lack of promotional effort was blamed for the film's underperformance in the country.
 It was however nominated for the Golden Globe for Best Foreign Language Film.